elriyanova/qaflow/content/post/Oopsie Bugs/index.md

 author = "Elvira Riianova"
-title = "Oopsie Bugs: A Cheery Guide to Embracing QA Slip-Ups!" date = "2024-02-01" description = "Hey there, fabulous QA!
-So, you found a bug that slipped through the cracks?
+title = "Oopsie Bugs: A Cheery Guide to Embracing QA Slip-Ups!" date = "2024-02-01" description = "So, you found a bug that slipped through the cracks?
 No biggie!
-We're all in this together.
-Let's turn those "Oopsie Bugs" moments into valuable lessons and sprinkle a bit of fun into the QA world.
-Here's my guide to help you on your way through the bug-hunting journey." tags = [
+We are all in this together.
+Let's turn those Oopsie Bugs moments into valuable lessons and sprinkle a bit of fun into the QA world" tags = [
     "qa", "bugs", "software development", "testing", "qa habits", "qa impact", "qa motivation" ]